-Belief in absolute standards for right and wrong among who say common sense is their primary source of guidance on what's right and wrong by race/ethnicity (2014) Switch to: Racial and ethnic composition among who say common sense is their primary source of guidance on what's right and wrong by belief in existence of standards for right and wrong
+Frequency of feeling spiritual peace and wellbeing among who say common sense is their primary source of guidance on what's right and wrong by race/ethnicity (2014) Switch to: Racial and ethnic composition among who say common sense is their primary source of guidance on what's right and wrong by frequency of feelings of spiritual wellbeing

 Sample sizes and margins of error vary from subgroup to subgroup, from year to year and from state to state.
 You can see the sample size for the estimates in this chart on rollover or in the last column of the table.
 And visit this table to see approximate margins of error for a group of a given size.
 Readers should always bear in mind the approximate margin of error for the group they are examining when making comparisons with other groups or assessing the significance of trends over time.
 For full question wording, see the survey questionnaire.

 Learn More: At least once a week, Once or twice a month, Several times a year, Seldom/never